RicardoTL/DataScience_heart_attack_scoring/README.md

-Hello!
+## Heart Attack Scoring

-What do you need to know? 📢
+# What do you need to know? 📢

 This repository has an academic character, the objective is to show the development of a Regression Supervised Machine Learning model.

 The data are fictitious and are obtained from the dataset that you can find here: https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset

-How is the repository organized? 📢
+# How is the repository organized? 📢

 - Data: It contains the original and modified datasets.
 - Models: Contains two pipelines with the final execution and retraining model.